papillonlibre/Mergify/README.md

 ## Dependencies needed

 - For Tailwind, to integrate with React, it is necessary to ensure that the following packages are installed through npm with the following command: `npm install tailwindcss postcss autoprefixer`.
 Run this command from within the mergify root folder.
-    - For Tailwind, the command `npx tailwindcss init` creates `tailwind.config.js` in the project root.
+    - For Tailwind, the command `npx tailwindcss init -p` creates `tailwind.config.js` in the project root.
 This file is what configures Tailwind CSS for the project overall.

 ## How to host Flask websites
 https://github.com/orgs/community/discussions/68841